 Build your own Twitter Bot with Kotlin

-Step 1 — Make a Twitter Application
+Step 1 — Create a Twitter Application

-Step 2 — Clone the project starter from GitHub
+Step 2 — Clone the Project Starter from GitHub

 Step 3 — Prepare Tweets and Configure Twitter4J